Master of Science in Chemistry

 Each candidate for the degree must complete a minimum of thirty semester hours of graduate credit with a 3.0/4.0 overall grade point average.
 At least eighteen hours must be in courses numbered 600.
 Independent study is promoted by the requirement of six credit hours of thesis research (CHE 698 and CHE 699) and the resultant thesis.

 The graduate coordinator will advise students until a research director is selected.
-Graduate students will select a research director at the end of his/her first semester after interviews with at least five faculty members.
-The student and his/her research director shall formulate a graduate committee consisting of at least three faculty members.
+Graduate students will select a research director at the end of their first semester after interviews with at least five faculty members.
+The student and their research director shall formulate a graduate committee consisting of at least three faculty members.
 The suggested committee roster is to be submitted to the dean for approval and formal appointment.
 The graduate committee may be formed near the end of the second semester.
 Non-thesis students will be advised throughout their program by the graduate coordinator.

 To enhance confidence and poise, each student is encouraged to participate in the departmental teaching program and is required to present seminars in specialty areas.
 For students who choose the thesis option, these will consist of one literature (CHE 601) and one research seminar (CHE 602).
 Non-thesis students will be required to present two seminars.
 To help prepare students for their seminar presentations and to help in professional-skills development, all students also participate in a one hour Graduate Student Orientation seminar (CHE 691).